Mid-last year, I was helping a friend secure a job at my workplace.

 We both tried every possible means to follow up on her application but all we could get in response was… “We will get back to you or call back later today or tomorrow”

-Being an insider, I was fully aware that my company was in need of 20 or more candidates to fill in vacant positions as soon as possible, but I just couldn’t figure out what exactly was going wrong.
+Being an insider, I was fully aware that my company was in need of 20 or more candidates to fill in vacant positions as soon as possible.
+So I just couldn’t figure out what exactly was going wrong.

 It was even advertised internally that we employees should refer those we knew that would be right fits for these positions.